Setting Up Email Validation in Web Applications

 Email Verification FAQs

-6. Answer: Use a cryptographic library to generate a random string or token that is difficult to guess or brute-force.
+- To create a random string or token that is challenging to guess or brute-force, use a cryptography library.